Sai Ngam Hot Spring is a beautiful hot spring surrounded by a lush, green forest inside a national park just 25-minutes north of Pai city center.

 This is one of the best 5-star accommodations in Pai with a dreamy setting in the forests.
-Featuring a pong, well-kept gardens, restaurant and bar, free wifi, and airport shuttle services.
-Each Suite is fitted with fine beddings and furnishings, gardens, patios, minibar, air conditioning, and outdoor bathtub.
+Featuring a pong, well-kept gardens, a restaurant and bar, free wifi, and airport shuttle services.
+Each Suite is fitted with fine beddings and furnishings, gardens, patios, a minibar, air conditioning, and an outdoor bathtub.
 Recommended for couples, families, and friends.

 Mid Range: Rim Pai Cottage

 Rim Pai Cottages are 3-star accommodations framed by beautiful mountains and the Pai River.
 Centrally located on Pai’s famous walking street, this property features a restaurant, infinity pool, and free wifi.
-Choose from a double room, family room, villas, or a suite, each fitted with air conditioning, tea/coffee facilities, comfortable beds, private bathroom, and flat-screen tv.
+Choose from a double room, family room, villas, or a suite, each fitted with air conditioning, tea/coffee facilities, comfortable beds, a private bathroom, and flat-screen tv.
 Perfect place to stay in Pai for couples, families, and friends!

 Budget: Spicy Pai Backpackers